rancher/rancher/tests/v2/validation/fleet/snapshot/README.md

   clusterName: "cluster_to_run_tests_on"
   insecure: true/optional
   cleanup: false/optional
-snapshotInput:
-  upgradeKubernetesVersion: ""        # If left blank, the default version in Rancher will be used.
-  snapshotRestore: "all"              # Options include none, kubernetesVersion, all.
-Option 'none' means that only the etcd will be restored.
-  controlPlaneConcurrencyValue: "15%"
-  workerConcurrencyValue: "20%"
-  controlPlaneUnavailableValue: "1"
-  workerUnavailableValue: "10%"
-  recurringRestores: 1                # By default, this is set to 1 if this field is not included in the config.
-  replaceRoles:                       # If selected, S3 must be properly configured on the cluster.
-This test is specific to S3 etcd snapshots.
-    etcd: false
-    controlplane: false
-    worker: false
 ```

 Additionally, S3 is a supported restore option.
 If you choose to use S3, then you must have it already enabled on the downstream cluster.